N53 road (Ireland)

 The N53 road is a national secondary road in Ireland, running from Dundalk, County Louth, to Castleblayney, County Monaghan, but with a short gap where it crosses the Republic of Ireland–United Kingdom border and runs through Northern Ireland.

 The road was established before the partition of Ireland and became Concession Road in Northern Ireland owing to its lack of formal custom facilities.
-The cross-border location of the N53 has attracted businesses taking advantage of different laws and taxes, but also created problems following Brexit, which may see border facilities established on the road for the first time.
+The cross-border location of the N53 has attracted businesses taking advantage of different laws and taxes, but also created problems following Brexit, including the potential for border facilities along the road.

 Route

 The N53 is 23.5 km long, including the section in Northern Ireland.
 It runs from junction 17 of the M1 at Newtownbalregan just outside Dundalk, County Louth, to the N2 bypass of Castleblayney, County Monaghan.
 For 6 km (between Rassan, County Louth, and Ballynacarry Bridge, County Monaghan) the road passes through Cullaville, County Armagh, Northern Ireland, where it is classified as the A37 and known as the Concession Road.
 The southern border crossing is at a tripoint of Counties Armagh, Monaghan and Louth.